andrewdavidmackenzie/flow/lib/Next.md

 COnsider specifying built-in functions that the run-time knows about already.
 Will probably need some PATH to search to find them, similar to library flows...
+Maybe initialize default PATH with "." so that it finds default one.

 Code Improvements